 The revelation came when I started to reflect at my own art making through the years and explore the reasons why I needed to create art.
 I had to reflect on my self.
-I am a trans person and obviously that fact was an important factor in defining who I am.

 The term reflection came up and I started to use the word as an outset in my artistic study; Reflection – Mirror – Self.
 I looked at the word TRANS – did it reflect me?
 This word fascinated me.
 It involves so much movement.
 I found that the word had power in itself and I began to explore what it meant, where it came from and what it stands for.

 Artistic play revealed that I could use art creations to reflect me.